trothr/chicory/doc/dot-slash-configure.md

     # redirect /usr/opt/gnupg-1.4.23 with a sym-link
     make install

+The redirect is so that you can capture the artifacts of 'make install'.
+Point that path at a directory where you want the package to land, do the 'make install', then remove the sym-link.

 ## Without ./configure

 Not all `configure` scripts support setting an installation prefix.